torvalds/linux/Documentation/filesystems/proc.rst

 	subset=		Show only the specified subset of procfs.
 	=========	========================================================

-hidepid=0 means classic mode - everybody may access all /proc/<pid>/ directories (default).
+hidepid=off or hidepid=0 means classic mode - everybody may access all /proc/<pid>/ directories (default).

-hidepid=1 means users may not access any /proc/<pid>/ directories but their own.
+hidepid=noaccess or hidepid=1 means users may not access any /proc/<pid>/ directories but their own.
 Sensitive files like cmdline, sched*, status are now protected against other users.
 This makes it impossible to learn whether any user runs specific program (given the program doesn't reveal itself by its behaviour).
 As an additional bonus, as /proc/<pid>/cmdline is unaccessible for other users, poorly written programs passing sensitive information via program arguments are now protected against local eavesdroppers.

-hidepid=2 means hidepid=1 plus all /proc/<pid>/ will be fully invisible to other users.
+hidepid=invisible or hidepid=2 means hidepid=1 plus all /proc/<pid>/ will be
+fully invisible to other users.
 It doesn't mean that it hides a fact whether a process with a specific pid value exists (it can be learned by other means, e.g. by "kill -0 $PID"), but it hides process' uid and gid, which may be learned by stat()'ing /proc/<pid>/ otherwise.
 It greatly complicates an intruder's task of gathering information about running processes, whether some daemon runs with elevated privileges, whether other user runs some sensitive program, whether other users run any program at all, etc.

-hidepid=4 means that procfs should only contain /proc/<pid>/ directories that the caller can ptrace.
+hidepid=ptraceable or hidepid=4 means that procfs should only contain /proc/<pid>/ directories that the caller can ptrace.

 gid= defines a group authorized to learn processes information otherwise prohibited by hidepid=.
 If you use some daemon like identd which needs to learn